davidciriaupc/nsaa-express-with-passport/README.md

 node index.js
 ```

+You should fill the "config.json" file located inside "express-app" folder with needed parameters.

 Then the server will be listening on localhost port 3000: http://localhost:3000

 Localhost is considered a realiable channel.
 Then, no tls is needed for testing.